sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 ---
 In [The DevOps Handbook](https://itrevolution.com/book/the-devops-handbook/) the authors make a case for teams spending at least 20% of their time towards reducing technical debt.

-> The deal [between product owners and] engineering goes like this: Product management takes 20% of the team’s capacity right off the top and gives this to engineering to spend as they see fit.
+> The deal [between product owners and] engineering goes like this: Product management takes 20% of the team's capacity right off the top and gives this to engineering to spend as they see fit.
 <!--more-->
 > They might use it to rewrite, re-architect, or re-factor problematic parts of the code base…whatever they believe is necessary to avoid ever having to come to the team and say, ‘we need to stop and rewrite [all our code].’
-> If you’re in really bad shape today, you might need to make this 30% or even more of the resources.
+> If you're in really bad shape today, you might need to make this 30% or even more of the resources.
 > However, I get nervous when I find teams that think they can get away with much less than 20%.

 I am going to abstract this to suggest that all teams should spend at least 20% of their time improving the way they work.